Empirical Likelihood

 dclus1 <- svydesign(id = ~dnum, weights = ~pw, data = apiclus1, fpc = ~fpc)

-# Let the engine infer auxiliary means from the full design (design-weighted).
+# The engine can infer design-weighted auxiliary means from the full design,

-# Alternatively, you can supply known population means via auxiliary_means.
+# or you can supply known population means via auxiliary_means.

 engine <- el_engine(auxiliary_means = NULL, variance_method = "none", standardize = TRUE)